Talking about mental health

 Key points

-• Mental health is how we feel inside, so it’s important to talk about it with someone close to you.
+• Mental health is how we feel inside, so it’s important to talk about it.

-• You can help someone with poor mental health by giving them space to talk and listening carefully.
+• You can help someone by giving them space to talk and listening carefully.

 • If someone is struggling with their mental health, there are a few common signs to look for.

-• There are lots of ways we can improve our mental health, like eating well, exercising and spending time in nature
+• There are lots of ways we can help improve our mental health, like eating well, exercising, and spending time in nature.

 What is mental health and why is it important?

-Our mental health is how we feel emotionally.
+Mental health is how we feel emotionally.
 It affects our thoughts, feelings and behaviours.
-Sometimes if we're feeling low, it can be described as 'poor mental health'.
-Mental health problems are pretty common, affecting around one in four people a year.
+Sometimes, when a person is feeling low, they can be described as having poor mental health.
+In the UK, mental health problems are more common that you might think, affecting around one in four people a year.
 Footnote [1]

 If you’re experiencing poor mental health, it could mean you find it hard to think, feel and react in the way you would usually.
 That’s why it’s important to talk to someone about how you’re feeling.
 Whether you choose to speak to someone you’re close to or a professional, there’s plenty of support out there to help you get back to feeling like yourself again.